taliafabs/STA496/FinalPaper/readme.md

 * Presenting my findings in a short video, intended for academic (but not necessarily statistical) audiences.

 Final project repo link: https://github.com/taliafabs/LogisticVoteChoice.git

+I've included a copy of my final paper in this folder, but it's probably better to go to my [LogisticVoteChoice](https://github.com/taliafabs/LogisticVoteChoice.git) project repo.